When those affected by decisions are the decision-makers

 About the Teams

-Twelve people with lived expertise around climate change, ecological disruption, and/or traditional ecological knowledge served on the Design Team.
+Twelve people with lived expertise around climate change, ecological disruption, and/or traditional ecological knowledge served on the Design Team, which represented the project’s first phase.
 They joined with one funder representative to engage in a six-week participatory design process that resulted in the creation of a purpose statement and eligibility criteria for grantees.
 Design Team members were selected in partnership with people and organizations with relevant knowledge of communities impacted by climate change in the United States (including states, territories, and D.C.).
 They came from communities historically excluded from policy decision-making, such as BIPOC communities, rural and small-town communities, and coastal, island, or inland communities.

 Eleven Design Team members continued on after the six-week design phase to provide guidance during the start of the project’s grantmaking phase.
 They verified the fund’s eligibility criteria; provided feedback on the nominations process and nominator criteria; nominated potential grantees; reviewed the first iteration of the grantmaking portfolio, outlining key areas for continued outreach; and supported outreach to partners for nominations and in some cases, reached out to grantees.

-Seven of the Design Team members were selected to join the Grantmaking Group.
-They were joined by seven additional members and two funder representatives, who are participating as learning partners without a say in funding decisions.
-The Grantmaking group is split into two, with each subgroup working on grants in a specific geographic region.
+Seven of the Design Team members were selected to join the Grantmaking Group in the project’s second phase.
+They were joined by seven additional members and two funder representatives, who participated as learning partners without a say in funding decisions.
+The Grantmaking group, which met over eight weeks, was split into two, with each subgroup working on grants in a specific geographic region.